buraksekili/tyk-docs/tyk-docs/content/tyk-stack/universal-data-graph/getting-started/creating-schema.md

 - 2. Set Authentication

-To get started easily you should set the API to Keyless.
+To get started easily we'll set the API to Keyless.
 To do this, scroll down to the Authentication section.
-Keep in mind that you should not use Keyless for most production environments.
+But keep in mind that you should not use Keyless for most production environments.

 - 3. Create Schema